 Mrs Duncan, Soran Cottage, Stewartstown, has received word from the Admiralty that her second son, Samuel George Duncan, Royal Marines, died in a prisoner of war camp in Thailand on 19th July 1943.
 He was a survivor of H.M.S.
 Repulse, and was taken prisoner at Singapore in April 1942.

 Marine Samuel George Duncan is buried in Kanchanaburi War Cemetery, Thailand.
+He was reinterred on 20th March 1946.
 His inscription reads ‘PROUDLY HE SERVED, PROUDLY WE REMEMBER.’

 Marine Samuel Duncan is also commemorated locally on Cookstown Cenotaph.